nvpro-samples/vk_gaussian_splatting/doc/ray_tracing_3d_gaussians.md

 * **Use TLAS Instances**: *Enabled* will generate ASs where the geometry of a single unit particle is stored in a Bottom Level Acceleration Structure (BLAS) and where the Top Level Acceleration Structure (TLAS) contains as many instances of the BLAS as there are particles, each instance having an associated transformation matrix.
 * **Use TLAS Instances**: *Disabled* will generate ASs where the geometry of all the particles transformed in global coordinates is stored in a Bottom Level Acceleration Structure (BLAS) and where the Top Level Acceleration Structure (TLAS) contains a single instance of this BLAS.

-Finally, the **BLAS compaction** option allows compressing the BLAS, which leads to more compact BLAS in memory and also to better ray tracing performance.
+![AABB mode with or without TLAS instances](./aabbs_instances_on_off.png)

-> **Attention**: *Activating* **Use AABBs** *together with deactivating* **Use TLAS Instances** leads to BLAS containing massive AABB overlap, due to the fact that AABBs of particles transformed to their world coordinates can become very large.
+*Activating* **Use AABBs** *together with deactivating* **Use TLAS Instances** leads to BLAS containing massive AABB overlap, due to the fact that AABBs of particles transformed to their world coordinates can become very large.
 This configuration leads to extremely slow ray tracing performance, possibly leading to a Device Lost error.
-This is not the case when using instances since there is only one AABB that is then transformed by the instance matrix into a non-axis-aligned box.
+This is not the case when using instances since there is only one AABB that is then transformed by the instance matrix into a non-axis-aligned box. **This combination is thus disabled in the GUI**.

-![AABB mode with or without TLAS instances](./aabbs_instances_on_off.png)
+Finally, the **BLAS compaction** option allows compressing the BLAS, which leads to more compact BLAS in memory and also to better ray tracing performance.

 ## Compositing with 3D Meshes and Secondary Rays